 In doing so, they not only break the law, but they also put the safety of innocent people at risk.
 Fatigue can cause drivers to fall asleep at the wheel and swerve or drift into your lane.
 Drowsiness can also impair a truck driver’s ability to respond to their surroundings and make sound judgments.

 How Attorney Jim Miron Will Determine Violations

-When electronic records are not available, Mr. Miron will look at other documents and sources to piece together a timeline and determine if an hours of service violation is the cause of your personal injuries.
+When electronic records are not available, Jim will look at other documents and sources to piece together a timeline and determine if an hours of service violation is the cause of your personal injuries.
 This includes: